 In addition to being an intellectual and philosopher Foucault was also a political activist.
 He was involved in a wide range of protests and campaigns: against the war in Algeria, against racism, against the Vietnam War, and for prison reform.
 For much of the 1970s his political work occupied him almost entirely.
 Openly gay since his student days, he lived with his long-term partner Daniel Defert.
 Foucault died of an AIDS-related illness in 1984.

 The intellectual climate in France in the middle of the 20th century was dominated by the philosophy of structuralism.
 Structuralism has been applied to a diverse range of fields, from anthropology to philosophy to mathematics.
 Structuralism claims that meaning doesn't rest in the individual units of a given system (e.g., words in a linguistic system) but in the relationships between these units.
 We come to understand the world not by understanding the individual things that make it up, but by understanding the relationships between these things.

 Structuralist thought influenced Foucault's early career.
 He developed an approach to intellectual history that he called the "archaeology of knowledge."
 This approach dismissed the importance of individual thinkers or motives, emphasizing instead the inescapable mind-sets that characterize different ages.

-The History of Sexuality is also considered a foundational text for the relatively new field of queer theory.
+The History of Sexuality was also considered a foundational text for what was at the time the relatively new field of queer theory.
 Queer theory studies the intersection between politics, gender, and sexuality.
-Its main thrust is to refute the idea our identities are somehow fixed or determined by our gender or sexual preference.
+Its main goal is to refute the idea our identities are somehow fixed or determined by our gender or sexual preference.